tensorlakeai/indexify/docs/docs/getting_started.md

 ![Indexify Wikipedia Information Retrieval System](https://github.com/user-attachments/assets/29687901-db6f-4d22-b4cc-c9e609515e7d)

-Again, welcome to this beginner-friendly tutorial on Indexify!
 In this guide, we'll walk you through creating an online ingestion pipeline for Wikipedia pages.
 This pipeline will demonstrate how to:

 1. Extract structured information (Named Entity Recognition) from web pages using Large Language Models (LLMs)
 2. Break down (chunk) the text, create embeddings, and store them in a vector database (LanceDB in this example)